AdaGold/trek/README.md

 ## Learning Goals

-- Reading data from an API using AJAX
+- Reading data from an API using Axios
-- Posting data to an API using AJAX
+- Posting data to an API using Axios
 - Building dynamic elements on a page with jQuery

 ## Description

-You will build a web app that will query data from an api, using AJAX, to display a list of trips and view more information on a specific trip.
+You will build a web app that will query data from an api, using Axios, to display a list of trips and view more information on a specific trip.
 While viewing a specific trip, you can claim your spot by sending data back to the API.

 All of this should be done without ever having to reload the page.
 In other words, TREK will be a single page application and will only need one html page (index.html).